dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/InitializationControl.md

 ## loadWasm

 Downloads and compiles the engine to get it loaded/ready for a `BarcodeReader` or `BarcodeScanner` instance to be created.
-You can call this API to silently set the operating environment of the library as soon as the page is loaded, avoiding unnecessary waiting time when using the library later.
+You can call this method to silently set the operating environment of the library as soon as the page is loaded, avoiding unnecessary waiting time when using the library later.

-If this API is not called beforehand, it will be called automatically when creating an instance of `BarcodeReader` or `BarcodeScanner`.
+If this method is not called beforehand, it will be called automatically when creating an instance of `BarcodeReader` or `BarcodeScanner`.

 ```typescript
 static loadWasm(): Promise<void>